 The Churches of Britain and Ireland

-The short-lived first Mater Amabilis (R.C.).
-Previously in the "Unknown" section, this is another from Judy Flynn's Collection, and was identified by the indefatigable Phil Draper, who advises that the church was built in 1934.
-However, it suffered from structural problems, and was re-built after the war, opening in 1952.
-At least some of the older church survives in the present-day church - compare the main window and the panels below it with the present building here.
-This page on the same website has an interesting history, as well as photos of an earlier tin church.
+The first modern Catholic church in Ambleside was a tin tabernacle, erected in the late 1880's, roughly on the site of the later church.
+In 1891 a Premonstratensian Monastery was established on Wansfell Road.
+It failed in 1898, and there are references to it later becoming a hotel, and this building (as seen on a 2018 Streetview) seems to fit the bill.
+Circa NY 377 041.
+The tin tabernacle was succeeded by Mater Amabilis a short distance from the tin chapel.
+This image was previously in the "Unknown" section, from Judy Flynn's Collection, and was identified by the indefatigable Phil Draper, who advises that the church was built in 1934.
+However, it suffered from structural problems, and was re-built after the war, opening again in 1952.
+At least some of the older church survives - compare the main window and the panels below it with the present building here.
+This page has an interesting history.
+NY 3759 0405.
+Link.

-St. Anne.
-A well-travelled engraving entitled Church Near Ambleside now resides in a Christchurch (New Zealand) Art Gallery.
+St. Anne dates from 1812, on an earlier site.
+This well-travelled engraving entitled Church Near Ambleside now resides in a Christchurch (New Zealand) Art Gallery.
 Judy Flynn has advised that it is the former church of St. Anne, later re-built, and offers this in support - link (scroll down to the photo of a window in the present church).
-Although evidently the same building as in the engraving, either the window or the engraving has been reflected side-to-side - note the windows in the engraving has the extra lower window at the left, and the window has the extra lower window at the right.
+Although evidently the same building as in the engraving, either the window or the engraving has been reflected side-to-side - note the windows in the engraving has the extra lower window at the left, and the church window has the extra lower window at the right.
 The re-built church (1812) was made redundant in 1940, and is now in residential use.

 © Steve Bulman